Introduction to Health Services Research : A Self-Study Course

 - Note: Index to Legal Periodicals Retrospective: 1918-1981

-This new retrospective database will index over 500 legal periodicals published in the United States, Canada, Great Britain, Ireland, Australia and New Zealand according to the H.W.
-Wilson site.
+This retrospective database indexes over 500 legal periodicals published in the United States, Canada, Great Britain, Ireland, Australia and New Zealand.

 - If you have access to this database try a search on a topic of interest.
 What kinds of content showed up?
 Does the content give you access to materials you would not find in the databases you search regularly?
 Discuss.